FARM: Enhancing Molecular Representations with Functional Group Awareness: Experimental Results

-\mypar{Data and Splits} We consider 13 benchmark tasks in the MoleculeNet dataset~\citep{wu2018moleculenet}.
+\mypar{MoleculeNet} We consider 13 benchmark tasks in the MoleculeNet dataset~\citep{wu2018moleculenet}.
 Following previous works, the data is split using a scaffold split into training, validation, and test sets with an 8:1:1 ratio, ensuring fair and consistent evaluation across all models.
+For all downstream tasks, FARM is used as a frozen feature extractor paired with a GRU prediction head; full finetuning details are provided in Appendix~\ref{downstream_finetuning}.

-\mypar{Evaluation Metrics.} We use ROC-AUC as the evaluation metric for classification tasks due to the high imbalance in some datasets.
-For physical chemistry tasks (ESOL, Freesolv, and Lipophilicity), we use RMSE, and for quantum mechanics tasks (QM8 and QM9), we use MAE, following previous works.
-For each downstream task, we split the data using three random seeds, train the models, and report the average and standard deviation of the results.
+We use ROC-AUC for classification tasks, RMSE for physical chemistry tasks (ESOL, FreeSolv, and Lipophilicity), and MAE for quantum mechanics tasks (QM8 and QM9), following previous works.
+For QM9, we report the average MAE across three targets: HOMO energy, LUMO energy, and HOMO-LUMO gap.
+For each task, we run three random seeds and report the average and standard deviation.

+\mypar{D-B-A Oligomer Photostability Dataset}~\citep{angello2024closed} This dataset comprises a chemical library of light-harvesting donor–bridge–acceptor (D–B–A) oligomers, constructed using a modular approach with 22 donor–bridge blocks and 100 acceptor blocks.
+This design results in a theoretical chemical space of 2,200 unique molecules, which were synthesized and experimentally characterized to study photostability in solution.
+We adopt a hard-case scaffold split: 3 donor–bridge blocks and 15 acceptor blocks are held out to create the test set, including all molecules containing any of the held-out donors or acceptors, ensuring that no molecules in the training or validation sets share the same donor or acceptor structures.
+A similar procedure is used to construct the validation set, and the process is repeated for ten random seeds to ensure robust evaluation across multiple train/validation/test splits.

+The tasks include the prediction of frontier molecular orbital energies (HOMO, LUMO, HOMO-1, LUMO+1), dipole moment, logarithm of the partition coefficient (LogP), excitation energies (PrimeExcite), oscillator strengths (PrimeExcite (osc)), triplet and singlet excitation energies (T1–T5, S1–S5), and time-dependent density of states (TDOS 2.0–4.5).
+We use R$^2$ as the evaluation metric to quantify the accuracy of predicted properties against experimental or high-level computational values.
+Models are trained on the training set and validated on the held-out validation set, with performance reported on the test set across all ten random scaffold splits to ensure robustness and assess generalization to unseen donor or acceptor blocks.